cityssm/howto-docs/managing-onedrive-file-shares/README.md

 In the **To** field, enter the email addresses of the people who will be receiving the shared folder.
+You have an option to grant each of those email addresses the ability to edit as well, if you want to receive files from those contacts.

 After entering the email addresses of all of the recipients, OneDrive can either send an email to the recipients for you,